facebookincubator/velox/velox/docs/configs.rst

      - bool
      - false
-     - True if reading the source file column names as lower case, and planner should guarantee the input column name and filter is also lower case to achive case-insensitive read..
+     - True if reading the source file column names as lower case, and planner should guarantee the input column name and filter is also lower case to achive case-insensitive read.
    * - max-coalesced-bytes
      - integer
      - 512KB